whyer/Documently/README.md

 A higher-level description of the architecture is available at the [Jayway Architecture site](http://architecture.jayway.com).

+## Getting started

+First, start the event-store and view-store - RavenDB.Server, in this case.
+It can be found in `src\packages\RavenDB.1.x.x\server`.
+Once this is done, install [RabbitMQ](http://www.rabbitmq.com/download.html)

+There are two sample clients: one WPF Client with a nice UI and one console application for a quick start.
+Before using them, you need to compile the solution and start the `Documently.Domain.Service` console application.
+This is the domain service that handles the domain logic and broadcasts the (domain) events.

+Once both RavenDB and the *Domain Service* are started without error messages, start one of the clients, or both and try it out!

+**Note:** When starting *Domain Service* the first time you will need to run it as admin to avoid getting error messages from MassTransit's Performance Counters - or you can run it and just ignore those messages.

 ## TODO for v2

  * StateBox for union and ordinary event stream merging when eventually consistent **event store** (different from the often spoken about eventual consistency of read models) - this would allow you to use Riak and other master-master type events stores and also handle for example event-stores in different countries/data centers in which case net-splits between stores may occurr.